Akanksha2000/Calorie-Counter-Using-Django/README.md

 # Calorie-Counter-Using-Django
 Design of calorie counter website using Django.
-Implemented a calorie counter website using Django and included the BMR ratio and Calorie burnt's per day.
+Designed and implemented the calorie counter website using django and also calculated the calories burnt per day by the particular person.Calculated the BMR ratio based on the time they spent per day by doing jogging.